 Invest in a good pair of hiking shoes or boots.
+Check out a site like vessifootwear.com for an example of shoes that you could wear on your hike.
+Having the right footwear is important, especially when it comes to an activity like this.
 Without them, loose rocks are a menace and could prove downright dangerous.
 Consider purchasing hiking/trekking poles.
 These are excellent balancing aids for climbing, picking your way along a rocky trail or traversing water.

 Finally, carry emergency information with you.
 Include a list of your current medications and the names of your emergency contacts.
 In a dire situation, this information could be lifesaving.

 So, get hydrated, stow a few liters of water, lace up your hiking boots, apply sunscreen, put on your hat and meet up with the Sun Lakes Hiking Club at 7:45 a.m. at the Cottonwood parking lot for a February hike!
 If you’re new to the club, plan to go on a Mellow hike and call the hike leader in advance.

 A more complete description of the hikes and updated information can be found at the club’s website at http://www.meetup.com/Sun-Lakes-Hiking-Club.

 Motivated — Bell Pass East End Trail to Tom Thumb in McDowell Sonoran Preserve South.
 Leader Brian Hill 480-802-1050